Black cemetery found buried under Florida high school

 TAMPA, Fla. – In an empty field behind the football stadium of King High School, small pink flags flutter in the breeze.
 A few long rows and then clumps of flags here and there, 145 at last count.
 Beneath each lies a coffin where an African American was buried barely 70 years ago – buried and within a decade or so, abandoned.
 Many were children.

 The radar-aided discovery of the former city cemetery, which was willfully disregarded in the late 1950s and then sold, has this community reeling.
-Ridgeway is the second such burial ground in recent months to be identified; the other, Zion Cemetery, had been cleared for a housing project mid-century.
+Ridgewood is the second such burial ground in recent months to be identified; the other, Zion Cemetery, had been cleared for a housing project mid-century.

 And there could be more sites.
 The military is investigating a wooded lot at MacDill Air Force Base that once may have been the final resting place for black residents.